pulsar-edit/documentation/docs/core-packages-and-features/terminal.md

 layout: doc.ejs
 ---

 What’s a development environment without a terminal?
-If you prefer to have your terminal close at hand instead of in another application, you can use the built-in terminal provided by Pulsar’s {terminal}.
+If you prefer to have your terminal close at hand instead of in another application, you can use the built-in terminal provided by Pulsar’s {terminal} package.

 ![Screenshot of the terminal package](/img/atom/terminal-bottom-dock.png)